solvioapp/amos-web/README.md

+## 👋 I'm Amos

-> 👋 I'm Amos.
-I'm trying to meet people that would sort the web's learning resources.
-If you'd like to help out, go ahead and submit a Review for your favorite learning resources 😝
+> I'm trying to meet people that would sort the web's learning resources.
+If you'd like to help out, go over to [amos.ms](https://amos.ms) and submit a Review for your favorite learning resources 😝
 >
 > <cite>[Amos](https://www.wikiwand.com/en/John_Amos_Comenius)</cite>